To change assessment defaults, click on your photo or your initials on the top right of your browser window and select Assessment Settings.

-You can define your default preferred type of assessment, standard or extended.
+You can define your default preferred type of assessment to be standard or extended.
 You can still change this individually for each assessment.

 When enabled, candidates will be asked for their permission to use their webcam during the assessment.

-If you want to disable the on-line proctoring feature, you can do so here.
+If you want to disable the online proctoring feature, you can do so.
 If disabled, the text about using their webcam will not be displayed and permission will not be requested.